 When I started taking care of Dad (he was 93 1/2) I was aware that falls in elderly are the main reason for accidents for those age 65 and over.
 And it became my primary concern when he moved in with me.
 Especially since he was almost deaf and blind with macular generation.

 Dad was proud too, as many seniors are.
-He exercised twice a day, was fully ambulatory, not even needing a cane.
+He exercised twice a day (only appropriate exercises for the elderly) was fully ambulatory, not even needing a cane.
 And wanted to keep it that way.
-So did I -- yet we had to be careful.
+So did I — yet we had to be careful.
 I did not want a literal outplaying of “pride goeth before the fall”!

 I was in shock.
 Because of Dad’s deafness, he was not fully comprehending this.
 She told me not to feel responsible, that such falls in elderly can happen anywhere not just at home, even in a facility with full nursing staff all around.
-(The doctor later believed he may have had a mini-stroke that caused the fall).
+(The doctor later believed he may have had a mini-stroke that can cause elderly falls).

-And if everything was OK, he was still better off living with me at home.
-(See our page on Care For Elderly In Home - Tips and Ideas.)
+And if everything was OK, the doctor said Dad was still better off living with me at home.
+And I’d dealt with the important safety issues that could affect him.
 Thankfully, the scan showed everything was OK.
 But it was a very sobering few hours.

 We’re all familiar with a medical alert system for getting help, and basic prevention methods for falls.
-But elderly falling has still continued to be one of the most persistent problems.
+But falls in the elderly has still continued to be one of the most persistent problems.
 And expensive.
 It’s been estimated that one in three American seniors over age 65 falls.
 Of those, at least 30% require treatment.

 The CDC has estimated that deaths caused by falls in elderly in the U.S. have increased by 39% from 1999 to 2005.
 It also estimates about $19 billion are spent annually for treatment of these incidents and resulting elderly problems.
 Since most of this is paid by Medicare, it has become a major issue for the system.
 If falls in elderly continue at the same rate, it is projected that by 2020 costs will be over $43 billion.